 About Gemstone Grass Fed Beef

-Before starting our journey towards grass fed beef, we asked ourselves: How can we create a product that is good for our animals, good for our environment, and good for our customers?
+Before joining the farm to table movement, we asked ourselves: How can we create a product that is good for our animals, good for our environment, and good for our customers?

 Good for our animals

 Low Stress Environment: Animal care is our top priority.
 We believe in creating a comfortable, natural environment for our cattle, using low-stress handling and herding methods mostly with horses.
-In the winter, the cattle remain free to roam in large fields, but are also provided with wind shelter and straw bedding for protection during storms and extreme cold.
+In the winter, the cattle remain free to roam in pastures, but are also provided with wind shelter and straw bedding for protection during storms and extreme cold.

 What do we feed in winter?
 To maintain health and growth, cattle finished in the cold winter months are fed a mix of green hay and silage.
 Silage is chopped up grass, or other green fodder, that is preserved over the winter by airtight fermentation to prevent spoilage.
 Just like canning vegetables or fruits!
-Small quantities of sunflower seeds, rolled flax or malt sprouts may also be added for extra energy and nutrition.
+Small quantities of rolled flax or malt sprouts may also be added for extra energy and nutrition.
 No high starch grains like barley and corn are fed.

 Good for our environment

 So many amazing interactions occur between the atmosphere, plants, animals and the soil.
-We continue to work towards healthier soils and pastures which we believe reflect in the health of our cattle and the quality of our beef.
+We continue to work towards healthier soils and pastures which we believe reflects in the health of our cattle and the nutritional quality of our beef.

 Good for our Customers

-Our family has a long history of raising cattle and eating beef.
-We know that regardless of what cattle are fed, red meat is nutrient dense.
+Regardless of what cattle are fed, red meat is nutrient dense.
 It contains vitamins A, B6, B12, D, E, minerals like iron and zinc, and essential amino acids.
 We know that all beef is healthy.
-However, research has shown that finishing cattle on a grass fed diet has several health benefits for consumers compared to grain fed beef.
+However, research has shown that finishing cattle on a grass fed diet has many significant health benefits for consumers compared to grain fed beef.